PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 #### Bootstrap tokens

 Bootstrap tokens are described in detail [here](/docs/reference/access-authn-authz/bootstrap-tokens/).
-These are tokens that are stored as secrets in the Kubernetes cluster, and then issued to the individual kubelet.
+These are tokens that are stored as secrets in the PlaidCloud cluster, and then issued to the individual kubelet.
 You can use a single token for an entire cluster, or issue one per worker node.

 The process is two-fold:

-1. Create a Kubernetes secret with the token ID, secret and scope(s).
+1. Create a PlaidCloud secret with the token ID, secret and scope(s).
 2. Issue the token to the kubelet

 From the kubelet's perspective, one token is like another and has no special meaning.